USF-IMARS/mbon_zooplankton_to_dwc/README.md

     - Creates 3 csv files of `event`, `occurence`, and `Measurement or Fact`

 ===========================================================================

-Steps:
+## Steps:
 1. [setup_project.RMD](https://github.com/sebastiandig/obis_zooplankton_setup/blob/main/Rmd/setup_project.Rmd)
 - If it's the first time, this will set up the .Rprofile (used at start up of Rstudio)
 - info for .Rprofile:
-    1. creates file struture used for this project
+    1. creates file structure used for this project
     2. set directory of cloud storage location
     3. load custom functions into the `search path`
     4. ask to download new files from cloud storage if in .Rprofile: